-Recognized certifications in the US include the Certified Surgical Technologist (CST) credential from The National Board of Surgical Technology and Surgical Assisting and the Tech in Surgery – Certified (TS-C) credential from the National Center for Competency Testing.
+Recognized certifications in the US include the Certified Surgical Technologist (CST) credential from The National Board of Surgical Technology and Surgical Assisting and the Tech in Surgery Certified (TS-C) credential from the National Center for Competency Testing.

 What Does a Surgical Tech Education Typically Entail?

-Education includes lab training and mock operations, as well as hands-on practice with the cleaning and use of surgical instruments.
-Before they complete their education, surgical techs in training will participate in supervised surgical procedures.
+, and pharmacology.
+Education includes lab training and mock operations, as well as hands-on practice with sterilizing and using surgical instruments.

 What’s Great About Being a Certified Surgical Technologist?